arturcp/apple-store-reports/README.md

 `VENDOR=12345678 YEAR=2015 MONTH=7 DAY=3 ruby importer.rb`

 If no year, month and day values are provided, the importer will use information from yesterday (considering today the date where the script is being run)

+2. sql_generator.rb

+This script will read all the files in the given directory and generate a set of insert commands to be run on a database.
+Just like in the import.rb file, you can override the default folder with the ENV['DIRECTORY'] parameter.

+To execute it, go to the terminal and run:

+`ruby sql_generator.rb`

+You can use a different folder (it must match the one used on import.rb):

+`DIRECTORY=./new_folder ruby sql_generator.rb`